zavolanlab/snoRNAHybridSearchPipeline/docs/usage.rst

        -c                  Run clean up.
        -d                  Absolute path to the data directory that accompanies this repository.
        -p                  Path to PLEXY (how to call plexy.pl script).
 Defaults to plexy.pl.
-       -c                  Path to CONTRAfold (how to call contrafold).
+       -f                  Path to CONTRAfold (how to call contrafold).
 Defaults to contrafold.
        -e                  Executer.
 Defaults to drmaa.
 Another option is local.

 And if you have installed all the dependancies to default locations (PLEXY, CONTRAfold etc.) run: